-To give indirect export definition in simple words, we can say that Indirect exporting relates to the sale to a middleman who subsequently sells the products or services either directly to the importing wholesaler or the customer.
+To give an indirect export meaning in simple words, we can say that Indirect exporting relates to the sale to a middleman who subsequently sells the products or services either directly to the importing wholesaler or the customer.

-Indirect exporting also means selling in your territory to an intermediary.
+Indirect Exporting meaning is selling in your territory to an intermediary.
 Selling to an intermediary in your own country is the simplest way of indirect export.
 A local middleman can be an export trading company or an export management company.
 In this particular case, you are not liable for collecting payment from the foreign client or coordinating the shipping logistics when selling under this approach.

 An intermediary in the exporter’s country plays specific promotional roles related to the exchange of the commodity between the exporter and the importer.
 Indirect exports are similar to domestic sales.